Rudy Sarzo

-Rodolfo Maximiliano Sarzo Lavieille Grande Ruiz Payret y Chaumont (born November 18, 1950) is a Cuban American hard rock/heavy metal bassist.
-He remains best known for his work with Quiet Riot, Ozzy Osbourne, and Whitesnake, and has also played with several well known heavy metal and hard rock acts including Manic Eden, Dio, Blue Öyster Cult, Geoff Tate's Queensrÿche, Devil City Angels, and The Guess Who.
+Rodolfo Maximiliano Sarzo Lavieille Grande Ruiz Payret y Chaumont (born November 18, 1950) is a Cuban-American hard rock/heavy metal bassist.
+He remains best known for his work with Quiet Riot, Ozzy Osbourne, and Whitesnake, and has also played with several well known heavy metal and hard rock acts including Manic Eden, Dio, Blue Öyster Cult, Geoff Tate's Queensrÿche, Devil City Angels, and the Guess Who.
 He re-joined Quiet Riot in 2021.

 Early life

 Sarzo was born in Havana on November 18, 1950.
 He emigrated to the United States in 1961 and was raised in Florida.
 His brother, Robert, is also a musician.

 Music career

 Quiet Riot

 Upon arriving in Los Angeles in August 1977, Sarzo happened upon a Quiet Riot show at the Starwood after being turned away from a sold-out Van Halen show at the nearby Whisky a Go Go.
 He recalled the show being "quite ambitious for a club band", and after the show he bumped into vocalist Kevin DuBrow and the two formed a friendship.
 Struggling financially, Sarzo moved to New Jersey in the fall of 1977 to join his brother Robert in a Top-40 band called A New Taste.
 While in New Jersey in the summer of 1978, Sarzo received a phone call from DuBrow asking him if he'd like to fly to Los Angeles and audition for Quiet Riot.
 He landed in LA the next day, rehearsed with the band and was offered the job, which he accepted.
-Though he is pictured on the cover of the band's 1978 album Quiet Riot II, the bass parts were actually played by Kelly Garni, the man Sarzo replaced.
+Though he is pictured on the cover of the band's 1978 album Quiet Riot II, the bass parts were actually played by Kelly Garni, whom Sarzo replaced.

 Shortly after joining Quiet Riot, Sarzo began teaching bass guitar at the Los Angeles music school Musonia at the request of bandmate Randy Rhoads, whose mother owned the school.
 The pair became quite close, and grew disillusioned with Quiet Riot's inability to land an American recording contract, as their albums had been released in Japan only at that point.
 Rhoads soon left Quiet Riot after accepting an offer to form a new band with ex-Black Sabbath vocalist Ozzy Osbourne.
 Quiet Riot played a farewell show at the Starwood on October 2, 1979, after which Rhoads left for England to write songs and record with Osbourne.
 With Quiet Riot officially disbanded, Sarzo joined a band called Private Army with drummer and friend Frankie Banali.